Why Identity Has Become the Primary Attack Surface

 - An identity trusted by a more sensitive system

-- An access path that is only one or two steps away from a crown jewel
+- An access path that's one or two hops from a crown jewel

 - Service accounts